Egyptian actress to face trial for wearing racy dress

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Cairo: An Egyptian actress is set to face trial in January for wearing a see-through dress at the Cairo film festival this week that showed her legs, a judicial source said Saturday.
+CAIRO: An Egyptian actress is set to face trial in January for wearing a see-through dress at the Cairo film festival this week that showed her legs, a judicial source said on Saturday.

 This prompted two lawyers to lodge a suit against her accusing the actress of "inciting debauchery", a charge that could land her in jail for up to five years if she is convicted, the source said.